 Spinach is also an excellent source of vitamins and minerals.
 It is particularly rich in vitamin A, vitamin C, vitamin K, and folate.
 These vitamins are essential for maintaining a healthy immune system, promoting good vision, and supporting bone health.

-See also How to cook clams in the oven
+See also How long does it take for mushrooms to cook

 Moreover, spinach is a good source of dietary fiber, which aids in digestion and helps prevent constipation.
 It also contains iron, which is essential for the production of red blood cells and preventing iron deficiency anemia.